influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 </table>

-That last step of collapsing all the data for each table into a mean is what Flux calls “aggregation.”
+That second-last step of collapsing all the data for each table into a mean is what Flux calls “aggregation.”

 The following sections cover some of the most common Flux aggregations.